isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

 	}

 In this task, we have two input parameters, a file and a string.
-Then we define the runtime environment (AKA the docker image).
+Then, we define the runtime environment (AKA the docker image).
 This is followed by the actual command we would use in running the job.
 If the command needs to be split across multiple lines, just use the '\' to end each line (just like in a terminal).
 Notice we reference the parameters with a ${}.
+We are reading ${filein} and writing to ${filename}.
-Last we have the output of the task, setting an output variable that can be referenced in other tasks.
+Last, we have the output of the task, setting an output variable to be referenced in other tasks.

-The next three tasks follow this form: input parameters (usually a file), runtime definition, command, and output.
-Here's what it lookks like:
+The next three tasks follow this same form: input parameters (usually a file), runtime definition, command, and output.
+Here's what they look like:

 ::